Saudi Arabian textbook controversy

 In 2021, it was reported that Saudi textbooks had changed with removals of a section supporting capital punishment for homosexuality and apostasy, and the removal of a passage attributing the quote "The [Day of Judgement] will not come until Muslims fight the Jews, and the Muslims will kill them [all]" to Muhammad.
-However, not all anti-semitic passages have been removed, with it mentioning a story of Jews who converted to Islam, saying they would've gone to Jahannam had they not converted.
+However, not all antisemitic passages have been removed, with it mentioning a story of Jews who converted to Islam, saying they would've gone to Jahannam had they not converted.
 A passage about God changing a group of Jews into "real monkeys" also remained in the textbooks.
 Opposition to Shia and Sufi traditions (including visiting the graves of prominent religious figures, tawassul, kneeling to anyone other than Allah, building mosques on top of graves, and wailing over the dead) remained, labeling them as shirk, saying it will be punished by a cancellation of good deeds, rejection of repentance, and eternal damnation.
 It also explicitly says Sunni Islam represents the "true Islam, both in theory and practice", with all students, regardless of religion being required to use this curriculum, with any signs of protest leading to a reduction in grades.

 In 2022, several references relating to opposition to Israel and the Israeli–Palestinian conflict were removed.
 A lesson on patriotic poetry removed an example of "opposing the Jewish settlement in Palestine", a high school textbook removed a section describing positive effects of the First Intifada, and one textbook removed an entire chapter relating to the Palestinian cause.
 The terms "Israeli enemy" and "Zionist enemy" were replaced with "the Israeli occupation" and "the Israeli occupation army".
 There continues to be no mention of The Holocaust in textbooks.

+A report published by IMPACT-se and Monitor Impact in July 2026 after examining content from 2024-25 and 2025-26 Saudi Arabian textbooks identified that "a substantial volume of hateful, discriminatory, and extremist content has been removed from Saudi textbooks", whereas the updated content strengthens "messages promoting peace, dialogue, and coexistence, through lessons highlighting Muhammad’s peace agreements with Jews, Christians, and non-Muslims as models of coexistence".
+It was reported that the phrase “The Muslims will never give up Jerusalem” was removed from a Grade 11 Arabic-language textbook.
+In addition, a Grade 11 history textbook replaced the phrase “the Zionist enemy” with “the Israeli occupation”.
+The report also found that all instances of antisemitism identified in previous reports were removed, yet it was noted that Israel is still being presented as an occupying force and the state of Israel isn't recognised and doesn't appear in maps.
+Also, the word "Palestine" has been removed from the maps in several textbooks.
+These areas have not been replaced with the name "Israel" either; instead, they have been left unlabeled.